GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### Modded Game Submisson
 - [ ] Allow Modded versions of games to accomodate for the modded community challenges.
   - These would only be for mods that offer entirely new maps / characters / etc.
   - QoL Mods, Cosmetic mods, and other things would still be allowed on main pages as the default.
 - [ ] Link between Modded Games and Main Games on each's page.
 - [ ] These categories would have a "Modded" tag.

+### FINAL
+- [ ] Make sure names are consistent across pages.
+  - Use variables instead of plain text?

 ## Enhanced Runner Profiles:
 - [ ] Runner profile submission - Self-service profile creation